 We have a challenge.
 A rather large one.

-Along with the other mammal Specialist groups, by 2015 the SMSG has pledged to conduct Red List assessments of all it’s species.
-These assessments involve gathering up to date taxonomic and ecological information for species, the threats they face and the conservation actions they require.
-Not too challenging for a handful of species – our problem of course is that there are around 2800 small mammals.
+Along with the other mammal Specialist groups, the SMSG conducts Red List assessments of all its species.
+These assessments involve gathering up-to-date taxonomic and ecological information for species, the threats they face and the conservation actions they require.
+Not too challenging for a handful of species – our problem of course is that there are well over 3200 small mammals!

-If there isn’t enough ecological information to properly assess their extinction risk, then a species will be classified as Data Deficient.
-Our other big problem is that as a group the small mammals are poorly known, and we have around 450 species that are currently considered Data Deficient.
+If there isn’t enough ecological information to properly assess their extinction risk or if there is taxonomic uncertainty, then a species will be classified as Data Deficient.
+The group has around 450 poorly known species which are currently considered Data Deficient.